GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 ```

 The `echoserver` app we used return a lot of useful headers, here is an explanation of some of them:
 - `x-forwarded-client-cert`: Shows details on the mTLS authenticate chain.
 Since the traffic from the client to the echoserver pod went throught the GCLB, the Istio-Ingressgateway than the application pod.
-We can see the identity of echoserver pod (spiffe://cluster.local/ns/default/sa/default) and the istio-ingressgateway (spiffe://cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account)
+We can see the identity of `echoserver` pod (spiffe://cluster.local/ns/default/sa/default) and the `istio-ingressgateway` (spiffe://cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account)
-- `x-forwarded-for`: Shows the chain of IP addresses from the client (80.216.72.128) to the GCLB IP(34.120.200.50,130) to the GCLB proxy IP (130.211.2.61)
+- `x-forwarded-for`: Shows the chain of IP addresses from the client (80.216.72.128) to the GCLB IP(34.120.200.50,130) to the GCLB proxy IP (130.211.2.61).
+Yours will be different.
-- `x-forwarded-proto`: Show that the external connection was made over https
+- `x-forwarded-proto`: Show that the connection from the GCLB to the istio-ingressgateway was made over https.
+The echoserver app see's this as the call was forwarded from the istio-gateway.

 You can try to reach your application on HTTP but you won't be able to.